 This article may contain affiliate / compensated links.
 For full information, please see our disclaimer here.

-Planning to visit London for a short week or a couple of months?
-Getting Prepaid SIM cards in the UK for tourists can be total lifesavers.
+Whether you are planning to visit London for a weekend city break or a couple of months, getting Prepaid SIM cards in the UK for tourists can be a total lifesaver.

 Shortly after landing you find that you have no idea how to find your way around.
 The tube map is complicated (to say the least), and you don’t have data to contact that friend from university who promised to pick you up from the airport.
 What do you do?